iamdtang/posts/jasmine-vs-mocha.md

 var spy = jasmine.createSpy();
 ```

-In contrast, Mocha does not come with test double library.
+In contrast, Mocha does not come with a test double library.
 Instead, you will need to load in Sinon into your test harness.
 Sinon is a very powerful test double library and is the equivalent of Jasmine spies with a little more.
 One thing to note is that Sinon breaks up test doubles into three different categories: [spies](http://sinonjs.org/docs/#spies), [stubs](http://sinonjs.org/docs/#stubs), and [mocks](http://sinonjs.org/docs/#mocks), each with subtle differences.

 A spy in Sinon calls through to the method being spied on whereas you have to specify this behavior in Jasmine.
 For example: